gilesjb/copalis.sql/README.md

 Most of the time when we perform a SQL SELECT, we may get more than one record, and want to read multiple fields.
-To do this in Copalis SQL,
+To do this in copalis.sql,
 define an interface extending `Results` for accessing the field values:

     interface Addresses extends Results {